Who Am I

 The blog started out as a way for me to keep track of my investments.
 To keep myself accountable and to make sure I’m always on the right path.
 As you already know, I keep track of my gains as well as all my losses.

-Fast forward to 2020, the blog has grown.
+Fast forward to 2020, and the blog has grown.
 At this trajectory, we’re close to growing to a million views a year in 2021.
 This is huge for me and I’m always thankful and grateful for the readers and friends I’ve made through the blog.

 We’ve also blossomed into a tight-knit community where I have meaningful discussions with readers.
 We also do small meetups to just chat and talk about investments.
 You can access our FIRE Group on Facebook hERE.

 Right now, I see Dividend Magic slowly transitioning into a site where Malaysians can get access to information and resources on investing for free.
 Investment and stock market gurus have been sprouting up here and there offering dubious classes and doling out questionable advice.
-Be very wary of people that tell you to buy a certain stock or ”asset”.
+Be very wary of people who tell you to buy a certain stock or ”asset”.
 They always stand to gain one way or the other.

 I will continue to update my investments and portfolios as I always have.